COU 1: Modeling A Policy Issue

 Prompt 5

-In about one-half a page of double-spaced text, describe an aspect of the policy issue that you’ve chosen to work with that the spatial model you developed in response to Prompts 1 through 4 misrepresents or ignores and state reasons why that aspect is important.
-As in the Lesson, you may do this by describing a criterion that differentiates policies towards your chosen issue that is not the criterion your model represents.
-But you should also feel free to identify other important aspects of policy that the model ignores or misrepresents.
-What matters is that you show an accurate understanding of what the one-dimensional spatial model entails.
-Note that identifying aspects of your chosen policy issue that aren’t captured by your model may require knowledge of the issue that goes beyond what is covered in the introduction to this COU.
-Feel free to ask a TA for help if you feel like you don’t know enough about the issue you’ve chosen.
+In about one-half a page of double-spaced text, describe an aspect of the policy issue that you’ve chosen to work with that the spatial model you developed in response to Prompts 1 through 4 fails to depict and state reasons why that aspect is important.
+As in the Lesson, you must do this by describing a criterion or feature that differentiates policies towards your chosen issue from one another other than the criterion your model represents.

 Rubric